Why Building Strong Teacher-Student Relationships Matters

 Teacher for online school greeting their class

-Most people have fond memories of a favorite teacher.
-Whether it was a teacher who sparked an interest in a new subject, created a sense of belonging in the classroom, or listened and showed kindness, people remember the teachers who created a comfortable learning environment and truly made a difference in their lives.
+Most people have fond memories of their favorite teacher.
+Whether it was someone who sparked an interest in a new subject, created a sense of belonging in the classroom, or listened and showed kindness, people remember the teachers who created a comfortable learning environment and truly made a difference in their lives.

-A student’s comfort level also plays a role in their success.
-Does being comfortable help you learn?
-The research says it does, with students doing better in school academically when they feel safe and comfortable in their learning environment and with their teachers.
+• Improved grades: Research says students do better academically when they feel secure and comfortable in their learning environment and with their teachers.

 The Collaborative Triad: Teachers, Students, and Parents